 Children today greatly lack life skills.
 So much that there are workshops to teach the basics of life and how to keep oneself alive.
-Keeping this in mind, we have made a deliberate shift in our parenting to accommodate life skills.
+Keeping this in mind, we have made a deliberate shift in our parenting to accommodate life skills, science activities and STEM activities.

 So now whenever I am setting up a meal, I invite my son to the kitchen and help us.
 Just a day of observation and my child asked me why onions make us cry.
 My help, a amazing kind lady, started laughing and said ‘Babu, they help us clean our eyes’.
 Anyways, I was given a question and honestly I did not know the answer to it.
 In fact such was my ignorance that I never even tried finding it out, reasoning it.
 The question had now given me an opportunity to learn while I was trying to be a teacher.